aynakeya/SongRecogn/README.md

 ## Setup
-Make sure you install all dependency the requirements.txt
+Make sure you install all dependency in the requirements.txt

 Change the sqlalchemy url in srModule/Config to your own database.